mac-comp127/bubble-blitz/README.md

 Run the `BubbleBlitz` program and interactively test that you can shoot a bubble.

+### Part 3: Playing a Whole Game

 Now modify your code so that as long as bubbles still exist on the canvas you can repeatedly keep asking the user for new angles/velocities to shoot again.
+(Hint: the `BubbleManager` can tell you if there are still bubbles left on the screen.)

-Once you can do that, modify your code again so that when all the bubbles have popped the game resets and allows you to play again.
+Once you can do that, then modify your code again so that when all the bubbles have popped, the game resets and allows you to play again.

 If you have practiced good method decomposition, these last two steps should not be too difficult.
-Hint: the `BubbleManager` can tell you if there are still bubbles left on the screen.

 ### Optional bonus challenges